khiemledev/golang-api-template/README.md

 ## Todo

+- [ ] Track last used of login session, delete after period of time not used
 - [ ] Add cache for login session and user
 - [ ] Add rate limit
 - [ ] Refresh token rotation